andela-technology/qualified-docs/content/creating-content/challenges/guides/pandas.md

 ### Using other libraries
 You can test many Pandas competencies quite comprehensively using the setup above.
 However, Qualified supports other libraries which can help expand on the possibilities offered by Pandas and NumPy alone.

 When using the project challenge mode, you may wish to choose the "datascience" preset, which enables some additional modules like ntlk, keras and spacy.
-Visit our [docs](https://docs.qualified.io) for an up-to-date listing of presets, modules and an in-depth guide to classic and project challenge modes.
+Visit our [Python language page](/reference/languages/python/) for an up-to-date listing of presets, modules and view our [guide to classic and project challenge modes](/for-teams/getting-started/core-concepts/#different-types-of-challenges).

 ### Visualizing dataframes
 Adding visualization to your Pandas or other data science challenges can be done in a few ways.
 Most simply, the classic code runner supports HTML, so you can tabularize the dataframe and render it upon each run using [`pandas.DataFrame.to_html`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_html.html).
 Here's an example that formats the HTML block as the runner expects using the magic `<LOG:HTML:optional name>` tag and replacing newlines with the `<:LF:>` tag: